Euclid preparation. Modelling spectroscopic clustering on mildly nonlinear scales in beyond-$\Lambda$CDM models

 On this note, a few things should be mentioned.
 The actual measurements from \Euclid will encode a larger number density of tracers than the simulations considered making us more sensitive to inaccuracies in the modelling.
 For example, the \texttt{ELEPHANT} halo measurements at $z=1$ have $\bar{n} \approx 3.1 \times 10^{-4}~h^3 \, {\rm Mpc}^{-3} $ while \Euclid is expected to have over twice this density of tracers \citep{Euclid:2019clj}.
-Further, \Euclid will measure galaxies not halos, which come with additional bias considerations.
-Lastly, despite fixing cosmology and gravity to their fiducial values, such goodness-of-fit comparisons do not ensure an absence of bias in the recovered parameters in a full posterior analysis, which can emerge from complex degeneracies between nuisance and cosmological parameters, and the shape of the full parameter space posterior distribution.
-As we are only looking to compare the various theoretical prescriptions, the details of the covariance are not crucial, and so omitting the shot noise contribution in the covariance should not affect many of our results.
+Further, \Euclid will measure galaxies not halos, which come with additional bias modelling considerations.
+Lastly, despite having fixed the cosmology and gravity to their fiducial values, such goodness-of-fit comparisons do not ensure an absence of bias in the recovered parameters in a full posterior analysis, which can emerge from complex degeneracies between nuisance and cosmological parameters, and the shape of the full parameter space posterior distribution.

-This being said, the simulations all have smaller volumes than the expected \Euclid survey volume, $V(0.9\leq z \leq 1.1) = 7.94 \, h^{-3} \, {\rm Gpc}^3$ \citep{Euclid:2019clj}, except for \texttt{DEMNUni} which has a slightly larger volume.
+The simulations also all have smaller volumes than the expected \Euclid survey volume, $V(0.9\leq z \leq 1.1) = 7.94 \, h^{-3} \, {\rm Gpc}^3$ \citep{Euclid:2019clj}, except for \texttt{DEMNUni}, which has a slightly larger volume.
 This limits our capacity to make robust statements for \Euclid based on the simulation measurements alone.